desi-p/desi-p/README.md

 - 👀 I’m interested in mental health (previous social worker) and it's intersection with technology.
 - 🌱 I use: HTML, CSS, JavaScript and Python.
 I've completed the Backend, SQL and DevOps with Python Bootcamp at Nucamp Coding Bootcamp (Jan 2022) and participating in #100Devs.
 - 💞️ I’m open to collaborate on community projects that will allow me to build skills in fullstack development.
-- 👩‍💻 Open to the following positions: developer relations, project management, or fullstack development.
+- 👩‍💻 Open to the following positions: software development, machine learning, data engineering, implementation specialist, project management.
 - 📫 How to reach me - email me at dpricelcsw@gmail.com.

 You can also check me out at: